-Keynes's General Theory tried to explained two anomalies inconsistent with the orthodox theory: unemployment persistence despite price and wage flexibility and absence of an automatic mechanism thats market economies towards full employment.
+Keynes's General Theory tried to explained two anomalies inconsistent with the orthodox theory: unemployment persistence despite price and wage flexibility and absence of an automatic mechanism that leads market economies towards full employment.
 He proposed three alternative ideas.

 - Fallacy of composition effects.
-Orthodox microeconomic analysis cannot be be automatically extrapolated at the macroeconomic level. - Uncertainty cannot be avoided.
-The role of expectations about the future is fundamental in financial markets, and the result of different views concerning the future there afterwards investment and production decisions. - Unemployment is determined by aggregate demand, itself deeply influenced by investment decisions.
+Orthodox microeconomic analysis cannot be be automatically extrapolated to the macroeconomic level. - Uncertainty cannot be avoided.
+The role of expectations about the future is fundamental in financial markets and the different views concerning the future have a bearing on investment and production decisions. - Unemployment is determined by aggregate demand, itself deeply influenced by investment decisions.

-According to this view, if, existing involuntary unemployment, people decide to save more, aggregate demand contracts, unemployment increases further and the government deficit worsens.
-In this context, austerity policies aggravates the unemployment problem and the fiscal deficit problem.
+According to this view, if, existing involuntary unemployment, people decide to save more, aggregate demand contracts, unemployment increases further, and the government deficit worsens.
+In this context, austerity policies aggravate the unemployment problem and the fiscal deficit problem.